 Fortunately, executive presence can be developed.
 This seminar presents a step-by-step process for enhancing executive presence based on principles that effective executives utilize.
 Building on the foundation of personality, identity and self-confidence, participants will develop the skills to project a winning, positive demeanor that gets noticed, acknowledged and rewarded.
 From the first impression to other high-impact professional interactions, participants will develop the skills and attitudes that enhance leadership presence on the job and at any business function.
 Group activities and assessments will guide each participant in the development of a personal action plan.

-- Thomas Matthews - Executive Director, Career Center, Case Western Reserve University
+- Sophie Sureau - Executive Director for Community Health Development, Case Western Reserve University

 - What is executive presence?